e-picas/bash-library/MANPAGE.md

 :    defines the GIT branch to use from the remote repository ; the branch MUST exist in the repository ; it defaults to "**master**"

+**-r**, **--release** =version
+:    defines the GIT version tag to use from the remote repository ; the release MUST exist in the repository ; default behavior follows the "--branch" option

 ## ENVIRONMENT